Budgeting Statistics – 18 Interesting Facts

 (Source: Mint)

-You can attribute these personal finance statistics to a medley of factors, including the different levels of financial education available in each state.
-In West Virginia, for example, only 26 percent of high school students are required to take a personal finance course before graduation.
+These personal finance statistics stem from various factors, including different levels of financial education available in each state.
+In West Virginia, for example, only 26 percent of high school students must take a personal finance course before graduation.

 In Michigan, by contrast, 80 percent of high school students must complete a personal finance course.
-The study’s authors also point to differences in unemployment and poverty rates as contributing factors to the gap in financial literacy between the two states.
+The study’s authors also point to differences in unemployment and poverty rates as contributing factors to the gap in financial literacy between these states.

-With less money to work with and fewer resources available, residents of West Virginia are more likely to struggle with basic financial concepts.
-The study’s findings underscore the importance of financial education in helping people to build a strong foundation for their future.
+With limited resources and less money available, West Virginia residents are more likely to struggle with basic financial concepts.
+The findings underscore the importance of financial education in helping people build a strong foundation for their future.

 25% of parents report never talking to their kids about personal finance or budgeting, who rely on their parents as a key source of financial education